Excel VBA INT (Integer) Function

-“INT” function in excel is categorized as a “Math & Trigonometry” excel function.
-This function is available with the worksheet as well as in VBA as well.
-Excel VBA Integer function rounds a specific number down to the nearest integer number.
+This function is available with the worksheet as well as in VBA.
+Integer function rounds a specific number down to the nearest integer number.

-VBA Excel Integer function can also be used in Sub Procedure and Function Procedure.
-Now take a look at the formula of INT function in VBA.
+VBA Int function can be used in Sub Procedure and Function Procedure.
+Now take a look at the syntax of the INT function in VBA.

-VBA INT function has only one argument to supply i.e. Number
+It has only one argument to supply i.e., Number.

-Number is the number we are trying to convert to INTEGER number.
-When the number is supplied INT function rounds down to the nearest integer.
+- The number is the number we are trying to convert to INTEGER number.
+When the number is supplied, the INT function rounds down it to the nearest integer.

-For example, if the supplied number is 68.54 then Excel VBA Integer function rounds down to 68 which is towards zero.
-If the supplied number is -68.54 then INT function rounded the number to 69 which is away from zero.
+For example, if the supplied number is 68.54, then the Excel VBA Int function rounds down to 68, which is towards zero.
+If the supplied number is -68.54, then the INT function rounded the number to 69, which is away from zero.